 Eggo waffles weren’t originally called Eggos.
 When they first came out, in the 1950’s, they had another name, playing on the words waffle and frozen.
 It wasn’t until much later that the now familiar slogan, “Leggo my Eggo,” came about, and by then the company was under new ownership.

 It is difficult to say exactly when Eggo Waffles were invented.
 They owe their birth to the Dorsa brothers, Tony, Bill, and Frank, from San Jose, California, who in the 1930’s created an instant dry waffle mix that only required the addition of milk to make waffles.

-The mix was successful, so one of the brothers, Frank, began working on a way to make waffles on a large scale, and soon invented a machine that could make waffles by the thousands.
-They froze the waffles for sell to the public.
-They began selling the waffles in 1953, so this is about as close as we can get to an "invention" date.
+The mix was successful, so one of the brothers, Frank, began working on a way to make waffles on a large scale and soon invented a machine that could make waffles by the thousands.
+They froze the waffles for sale to the public.
+They began selling the waffles in 1953, so this is about as close as we can get to an “invention” date.

 Calling the waffles “froffles” for frozen and waffles, the trio sold them to grocery markets all over the U.S. Consumers, however (so one story goes) started calling the waffles “eggos” because they had an eggy taste, so the brothers changed the name to Eggo Frozen Waffles, in 1955.

-Another version of the same story has the brothers themselves coming up with the name, after customers noticed the egginess.
-This seems more likely, and it may well be that the brothers themselves noticed the eggy flavor, of were simply playing off the fact that the recipe contained a lot of eggs.
+Another version of the same story has the brothers themselves coming up with the name after customers noticed the egginess.
+This seems more likely, and it may well be that the brothers themselves noticed the eggy flavor, or were simply playing off the fact that the recipe contained a lot of eggs.

 Whatever the case, the product was a big hit and customers love the convenience of the easily heated waffles, which even a child could heat up in a toaster or toaster oven.